 In fact, the duck eggs hatch after about 22 days, releasing a little duckling.
 However, one day before the expected hatching, some eggs are cooked and sold like Balut.

-For a foreigner both the sight and the taste in general are too strong, while the Filipinos consider it a delicacy and really appreciate it, especially seasoned with soy vinegar or simply salting.
+For a foreigner, both the sight and the taste, in general, are too strong, while the Filipinos consider it a delicacy and really appreciate it, specially seasoned with soy vinegar or simply salting.

 Hard to understand why many Asians love Balut egg, however, it has the same taste of a boiled egg with a unique texture and a delicious flavor.
 They say it’s funny to crackle the spout small duck between the teeth.

 Did you try it?
-How does it tast for you?
-Are you curious of testing it or are you disgusted?
+How does it taste for you?
+Are you curious about testing it or are you disgusted?
 As always I wait for your comment below!